ipa320/jenkins_setup/README_DETAILED.md

             This class represents a repository with attributes like `url`, `version`, etc.
             Its instances are used for the dependencies.
         * [`RootRepository.java`](https://github.com/ipa320/cob-pipeline-plugin/blob/master/src/main/java/de/fraunhofer/ipa/RootRepository.java)<br/>
-            This class enherites from the `Repository.java` class and extends it to hold the information of a repository to be built and tested by the pipeline like build environment etc.
+            This class inherits from the `Repository.java` class and extends it to hold the information of a repository to be built and tested by the pipeline.
+            Those are attributes like the build environment, dependencies etc.
     * [`resources/de/fraunhofer/ipa/`](https://github.com/ipa320/cob-pipeline-plugin/tree/master/src/main/resources/de/fraunhofer/ipa)
-        Includes for each class the corresponding `config.jelly` file which defines the appearence of the class in your browser.
+        Includes for each class the corresponding `config.jelly` file which defines the appearence of the class in the web interface.

-    To implement your changes, add the functionality to the right class and add the checkbox, textfield or whatever to the corresponding `config.jelly`.
+    To implement your changes, add the functionality to the right class and add the *checkbox*, *textfield* or another [tag](https://jenkins-ci.org/maven-site/jenkins-core/jelly-taglib-ref.html) to the corresponding `config.jelly`.

-* *..change a jobs behaviour (change the generation process)*<br/>
+* *...change a jobs behaviour (change the generation process)?*<br/>
     If you for example want to support an additional plugin you have to do multiple changes:
     * First of all set up a job manually and configure it as wanted.
     Then check its `config.xml` file.